adioshun/gitBook_DeepDrive/paper2017-decision-level-fusion.md

 #### B. Point Cloud

-- In the 3D occupancy voxel space, we extract the **supervoxels** using the voxel cloud connectivity segmentation (VCCS) [6].
+- VCCS를 이용하여 **슈퍼복셀** 추출 `In the 3D occupancy voxel space, we extract the supervoxels using the voxel cloud connectivity segmentation (VCCS) [6]. `
 	- VCCS uses a gradient-seeding methodology to segment point clouds.
-	- The resulting supervoxels are fine-level segments with a fixed size.
+	- 이 결과를 사용 `The resulting supervoxels are fine-level segments with a fixed size. `

-Subsequently, we perform regiongrowing on the supervoxels to obtain object-level segments using the occupancy connectivity because the supervoxels do not express meaningful cues.
+Subsequently, we perform region growing on the supervoxels to obtain object-level segments using the occupancy connectivity because the supervoxels do not express meaningful cues.

 These results are the object-region proposals from the3D point clouds.